FOUNDING THE RVA

 A plan.

-He went to work developing an executive summary of the concept, which was passed along to friends and colleagues.
-One of these individuals was Gary Campbell, a local business person, who one day happened to be on the same flight as then City of Edmonton Mayor Bill Smith.
-Gary shared the summary with the former Mayor who decided to make the plan a reality.
+The idea quickly grew into a plan.
+Brian Tod put together an executive summary of the concept and shared it with friends and colleagues, sparking interest.
+One of these supporters was local businessman Gary Campbell, who happened to be on the same flight as Edmonton’s Mayor Bill Smith.
+Gary shared the vision with the Mayor, and that conversation set the wheels in motion to make the plan a reality.

-In 1996 an ad hoc group of volunteers was formed that eventually included members from the seven municipalities of the Town of Devon, Parkland County, Leduc County, City of Edmonton, Strathcona County, Sturgeon County and the City of Fort Saskatchewan.
+By 1996, a dedicated group of volunteers came together, eventually including representatives from seven municipalities: the Town of Devon, Parkland County, Leduc County, the City of Edmonton, Strathcona County, Sturgeon County, and the City of Fort Saskatchewan.
+Together, they set out to create something truly special for the region.

 Though many people worked tirelessly in the beginning of the RVA, many of the progress was made through the dedication and work of the following people: Gabriele Barry, Maria David Evans, Barry Anderson, Ray Rassmussen, Judy Duncan, Jim Taylor, Sol Rolingher, Jacquie Fenske, Vern Hartwell, Brian Tod, Anne McLellan, Bruce Bentley, Mark Norris, Bill Smith and Bruce Wilson and many others.